-In the first and second German EITI report, the reliability of the published payment flows was, among other processes, ensured by the "standard procedure" of a direct reconciliation of the payment flows reported by the participating companies with the payments received by the government agencies ("payment reconciliation").
-These did not - as is known - produce any or any noteworthy differences between payments made and payments received between companies and government agencies.
+In the 1st and 2nd German EITI reports, the reliability of the published payment flows was, among other processes, ensured by the "standard procedure" of a direct reconciliation of the payment flows reported by the participating companies with the payments received by the government agencies ("payment reconciliation").
+This standard procedure did not - as is known - show any noteworthy differences between payments made and payments received between companies and government agencies.

-During the preparation of the third German EITI report for the 2018 reporting period, it was agreed with the international EITI secretariat to start the development of an alternative quality assurance procedure for the payment flows to the government agencies reported by the extractive industry ("Part 1" of the pilot) This work is being continued by the Multi-Stakeholder Group ("MSG") and the Independent Administrator ("IA") as part of the current fourth German EITI report ("Part 2" of the pilot).
-This work report follows on from the IA's work reports of 14 January 2021 and 16 February 2022 for the 2018 and 2019 reporting periods and provides an indepth analysis of the findings made so far in the area of trade tax.
-It summarises the systematic considerations underlying the pilot and the findings and results from its implementation.
-The pilot project is hereinafter referred to as the "system-based approach" as opposed to "payment reconciliation".
+During the preparation of the 3rd German EITI report for the 2018 reporting period, it was agreed with the international EITI secretariat to start the development of an alternative quality assurance procedure for the payment flows to the government agencies reported by the extractive industry ("Part 1" of the pilot) This work was continued by the Multi-Stakeholder Group ("MSG") and the Independent Administrator ("IA") as part of the current 4th and 5th German EITI report.
+This work report thus follows on from the IA's work reports for the 2018 to 2020 reporting periods.
+It summarises the systematic considerations underlying the pilot procedure and the findings and results from its implementation.
+The pilot procedure is hereinafter referred to as the "system-based approach" as opposed to "payment reconciliation".